Find Affordable College Courses

 Blacksburg, VA

 You’ll join some of the best and brightest minds around you if you attend Virginia Tech.
 The school came in at #5 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools in the Southeast Region list.
-Located in the city of Blacksburg, Virginia Tech is a public college with a fairly large student population.
+Located in the city of Blacksburg, Virginia Tech is a public school with a fairly large student population.

 Comparative Literature majors at Virginia Tech take out an average of $23,235 in student loans while working on their Bachelor's Degree.